SPARK CONCEPT FREQUENTLY ASKED QUESTIONS

 - We have a new medical design.
 We are trying to make the prototype.
 If we do not finish it before deadline, could we send large-format photos?
 It is not a concept or a study.
 It will be a real product and we are planning to commercialize it as soon as possible.
 Yes–you may enter this, but only send images—see above.

 - I know there is a maximum of 3 images, but what should be the file format (jpeg, pdf..), file size and the size in centimeters or pixels?
 One mb maximum.
-We recommend that the first photo you upload is a square shape, because that is used in the Entry Gallery, and other shapes can distort.
+We recommend that the first photo you upload is a horizontal rectangle shape, because that is used in the Entry Gallery, and other shapes can distort.
 The second and third photos can be of any shape.
 JPG format only–no PNG or PDFs allowed.
 Also your company, designer or design’s name and appropriate link, a 50 word synopsis and the mission statement or description–250 words.

 - I would like to send you also my project documentation (pdf format with about 100 pages – 34 MB ).
 Is it possible?
 No. The judges are very busy during this process and unable to deal with this level of detail.
 If we need further documentation, we will contact you.